written by Seth Owen

 Morgan wastes the talents of an ensemble cast that includes Toby Jones, Anya Taylor-Joy, Jennifer Jason Leigh, Michelle Yeoh, and Paul Giamatti.
 How all of these actors got stuck in this generic drivel is anyone’s guess, and since we know all of them can act, the brunt of the blame must lie with first-time director Luke Scott (son of Ridley).
 As the titular being goes amok and starts to kill all the members of the facility, Scott shows little to no understanding of character or suspense.
 Maybe he should’ve seen his daddy’s Alien (1979) again.

 During the climax we find out that Lee is actually an earlier hybrid, hence serving as a sorta explanation for her uncommon strength (and mechanical performance?).
-And for a moment I thought, “Well, that’s a pretty cool twist.”
-Then I replayed the movie in my mind and said, “Nah, fuck that.”
+And for a moment I thought, “Well, that’s a cool twist.”
+Then I replayed the movie in my mind.
+Nah.

 Carlos I. Cuevas